mjmichel0303/Midtrans-api/readme.md

 You can also edit file `snap/index.html` and insert your own token to the HTML, then open in web browser.
 - All implementation in this example are pure HTML & Javascript so you don't need to have any server running.

+#### Core API - Credit Card Get Token

+To get credit card token for Core API Credit Card charge process, you can open `../coreAPI-getTokenCC/index.html` in your web browser.

 ## Production Mode